szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 443:** Make "Symbol, X" spells slightly more powerful and rebalance the enemy versions

-These are the available changes, all enabled by default, but can each be disabled in the configuration file:
+The following changes are enabled by default but can be configured individually:

-- Symbol, Death: This spell is useless if the health of the enemy, which ordinarily you cannot know, is above that threshold, so it's fairly wasteful to use the spell unless the enemy is Near Death or the enemies are very weak anyway and easy to kill.
-As such, now the spell works for HP above 60, but with a bonus of +6, giving it at least some (small) chance of working at all times.
+- **Symbol, Death**: Since it's difficult to know an enemy's exact health, this spell is often wasted on targets with more than 60 HP.
+This tweak allows the spell to affect targets above the 60 HP threshold, but they receive a +6 bonus to their saving throw, giving the spell a chance to succeed even against healthier foes.
-- Symbol, Pain: The save will now be made at -4, not 0, similar to other Symbol spells.
-It will also reduce damage output by 10% for its duration.
-The duration seems rather silly, so it'll be reduced to 11 rounds instead of 11 turns.
+- **Symbol, Pain**: The spell no longer allows a saving throw.
+It also reduces the target's damage output by 10%, and its duration is reduced from 11 turns to a more reasonable 11 rounds.
-- Nerf enemy symbol spells: These spells exist so the enemies don't kill, stun, or scare themselves with them.
-But funnily enough they also have effects that last more than double compared to the player-usable ones.
-I hate that sort of artificial disparity / difficulty, so now the durations will match.
+- **Nerf enemy symbol spells**: Enemy-cast Symbol spells now have the same duration as player-cast versions, removing an artificial difficulty disparity.

 **Component 1120:** Make some weapon categories suffer penalties to backstabbing for balance

-This reduces the backstab multiplier of some weapons that realistically would not be great for backstabs, which also includes pretty broken weapons when used for backstabs, such as the Staff of Ram.
-This is fully configurable (check the configuration file), and you may decide both what categories to include for the tweak, and what is the penalty level for each.
-These are the defaults:
+This component reduces the backstab multiplier for weapons that are ill-suited for backstabbing, such as the Staff of the Ram.
+The tweak is fully configurable, allowing you to choose which weapon categories are affected and their respective penalty levels.
+The default penalties are:

-- No penalty: Piercing swords, Ninja-tos, Clubs, and Daggers.
+- **No penalty**: Daggers, Clubs, Ninjatôs, Short Swords, and Rapiers from my Item Pack.
-- -1 penalty: Long swords, Scimitars, Katanas.
+- **-1 multiplier**: Long Swords, Scimitars, and Katanas, and Estocs from my Item Pack.
-- -2 penalty: Staves
+- **-2 multiplier**: Staves.

-- No other weapons are considered by default, since they're not normally open to backstabbing.
+Other weapon types are not affected by default, as they cannot normally be used for backstabbing.

-Note that this will make holding two weapons with backstab penalties increase them additively, which is an unavoidable side effect of the fact that the backstab reduction cannot be applied per weapon, only universally.
-For example, if you're an assassin with a 6x backstab multiplier, holding two long swords would reduce this to 4x.
+**Note**: Due to an engine limitation, penalties from dual-wielding affected weapons will stack.
+For example, an Assassin with a x7 backstab multiplier wielding two long swords (-1 penalty each) will have their multiplier reduced to x5.

 **Component 1121:** Make Flails and Morning Stars always inflict a small amount of piercing damage